 - 3 filets of anchovies, run under water to take off excess salt, dry with towel paper, chop finely (optional)

 - 1 medium sized tomato, cut into 4-6 wedges for garnish

 Warm 2 tablespoons of olive oil in a frying pan over medium heat.
 Add the chopped garlic and when it begins to sizzle add the chopped spinach or Swiss chard.
 Sauté for 2-3 minutes until the leaves are wilted.
 Stir with a wooden spoon now and then.

 Combine eggs in a mixing bowl, whisking only enough to mix egg whites with the yolks.
-Add the spinach or Swiss chard and the chopped anchovies to the bowl, stirring gently to disperse spinach or Swiss chard and anchovies among the egg mass.
+Add the spinach or Swiss chard and the chopped anchovies or capers to the bowl, stirring gently to disperse spinach or Swiss chard and anchovies among the egg mass.
 Salt and pepper to taste.
 Make sure you take the salt content of the anchovies into consideration.